pawel-wzietek/IODevices/README.md

 The constructor parameters are the same as for GPIBDevice\_NINET.

+The class adds a property `IOTimeoutCode` working like the one of GPIBDevice_gpib488.

+The class implements the property `EnableNotify`.
+It has been implemented in a way similar to GPIBDevice_NINET: only the board callback is used and autopolling is disabled, the class maintaining a list of subscribers to the Notify service (see description of GPIBDevice_NINET for more details).

-Note: In the first version the class was using the driver calls provided in the ADLink library import module for C#.
+In the first version the class was using the driver calls provided in the ADLink library import module for C#.
 These are not all compatible with the "standard" calls found in other "gpib-32" dlls, however all standard routines exist there as can be found using a dll browser.
-In this version only standard calls are used.
+In the current version only standard calls are used.
 Therefore this class should also be compatible with NI drivers  (so the class could rather be called "GPIBDevice\_gpib-32" but I did not want to change the name).
-Note however that error messages are less complete here than those returned by GPIBDevice_NINET.
+(Note however that error messages are less complete here than those returned by GPIBDevice_NINET.)
 The code of this class is almost identical to the one of GPIBDevice_gpib488  except for some tiny differences in the driver functions signatures.

+Note for ADLink board users:

+The C# interface class provided by ADLink has a bug (that I had initially reproduced in both C# and VB versions) resulting from an incorrect transcription of the original C header specifying the DLL functions signatures (the type "long" is usually an Int32 in C, but in C# "long" means Int64).
+Luckily, this bug was not harmful for the data passed to the DLL and it could even go unnoticed in NET Framework ver.
+3.5 (VS2008) because the interop marshaller fixes the stack (https://msdn.microsoft.com/en-us/library/ff361650(v=VS.100).aspx), however under NET 4.0 and higher (VS2010 and later), the default marshaller is more strict and the bug would trigger a 'PInvokeStackImbalance' error.
+I have corrected the bug since and the present version works correctly under recent NET versions.

 #### class VisaDevice